1110giahung/BTL_HK3/README.md

-Based on the content from your report, here’s a README file draft that you can use for your GitHub repository:

-⸻

 Simple Torrent-like Application (STA)

 This repository contains the implementation of a Simple Torrent-like Application (STA), designed as a simplified version of BitTorrent using the TCP/IP protocol stack.
 The application aims to achieve multi-directional data transfer (MDDT) and peer-to-peer (P2P) file sharing, focusing on efficient data dissemination among decentralized peers.